EgiKarakashi/skill-matrix/Diary.md

     -We made the last fixes on the frontend part , one thing tht i did today was a basic score  progres that was going to show users the progress they were making or how much questions they had left .

     -After finishing with that we also did the jwt implementation.

+ -Egi's diary

+    -Today worked on finishing up the frontend and made some changes to the mutation with the question id since it was just updating the same questions.

+    -Added a basic progress counter from the length of the questions received from the database.

+    -Worked with the other groups to implement a login with JWT token.